splunk/observability-workshop/docs/module6/hotrod.md

 ## 1. Deploy the Hot R.O.D. application into K3s

-To deploy the Hot R.O.D. application into K3s apply the deployment
+To deploy the Hot R.O.D. application into K3s apply the deployment.

 === "Input"